-DO REPEAT repeats a block of code, textually substituting different variables, numbers, or strings into the block with each repetition.
+num\or\range takes one of the following forms: number num1 TO num2 DO REPEAT repeats a block of code, textually substituting different variables, numbers, or strings into the block with each repetition.

 Specify a dummy variable name followed by an equals sign ('=') and the list of replacements.
-Replacements can be a list of variables (which may be existing variables or new variables or some combination), numbers, or strings.
-When new variable names are specified, DO REPEAT creates them as numeric variables.
+Replacements can be a list of existing or new variables, numbers, strings, or ALL to specify all existing variables.
 When numbers are specified, runs of increasing integers may be indicated as num1 TO num2, so that '1 TO 5' is short for '1 2 3 4 5'.